jlevy/kmd/kmd/docs/markdown/topics/a4_getting_started.md

 strip_html
 show

-# Break the text into paragraphs:
+# Break the text into paragraphs.
+Note this is smart enough to "filter"
+# the diff so even if the LLM modifies the text, we only let it insert
+# newlines.
 break_into_paragraphs
 show